aysf/aysf/README.md

 ![](https://komarev.com/ghpvc/?username=aysf)
 <br/>
 Hello, my name is Ananto.
 I do not yet hold any degree related to computer science.
 Although I graduated from an engineering field, the amount of programming involved was relatively small.
 However, I am currently working as a backend developer and aspire to become a full stack developer in the near future.

-Additionally, I am interested in the application of computer science in the telecommunications industry, which is my current employer's field, as well as in other fields such as healthcare, finance, automotive, food and engineering.
+a bit about me:

 - Use Go as backend
 - Sometimes using JavaScript and Ruby